The importance of the means test

 If you’re behind on your house or car payments, by filing a Chapter 13, you can keep your property while making payments on them.
 In a Chapter 7, you must be current on your payments to keep your house and car, but it will allow your dischargeable debts to be discharged without the payment plan.

 With a Chapter 13, you’re also getting yourself in the habit of making your payments on time, which will be important for re-building your credit after the bankruptcy process has been completed.
+As a law office with a liquidation lawyer Memphis, TN turns to, we can let you know what your best options may be to resolve your debt.

 If you’re considering filing for bankruptcy, our firm would love to talk to you.
 We’ve received the Client Distinction Award from Martindale-Hubbel for client satisfaction multiple times, which just goes to show the lengths we’ll go to get our clients out of debt and on to a better life.